 I tried unplugging the MAP sensor as well, and the idle dropped while running.
-I just wasnt sure if this meant the MAP sensor was bad or if it was a normal occurance.
-What else can i do to further troubleshoot this problem?
+I just wasn't sure if this meant the MAP sensor was bad or if it was a normal occurrence.
+What else can I do to further troubleshoot this problem?

 The car has idled high as long as I have owned it.
 I bought it used back in the summer and it has done it ever since.
 I cleaned the IAC valve and it didnt seem to change at all.
 What is the best way to check for vacuum leaks?

 You can do a visual for broke/split cracked/loose hoses.
 You can spray a flammable substance like spray start around gaskets and parts to see if engine speed increases.
 You can do a smoke test and watch for smoke to be sucked in to leak.
 Also IAC valve may be bad so cleaning it dont help.